yinuo-136/DungeonGame/README.md

 #### 12.3.2 Git Practices

 * We will not be assessing your commit messages, though for the sake of good practice you should write meaningful commits.
 * Instead, when you merge a branch into master select the **Squash Commits** option.
 This will squash all of your branch-specific commits into a single commit during merge.
+Make sure to **uncheck** the delete branch option so that your branch is preserved.
 * The `master` branch should always remain stable - the pipeline should always be passing.
 You are welcome to comment out some of the example tests we have provided until you can get them working locally.
 * When putting up Merge Requests, all changes in the diff should be relevant to the task which they relate to (not polluted with irrelevant changes, as this makes it difficult for reviewers);
 * Code reviews should occur as comments on Merge Requests - if you are doing the code review synchronously leave comments on the MR as your minutes/action items